tensorflow/tensorflow/tensorflow/compiler/mlir/hlo/include/mlir-hlo/Dialect/gml_st/README.md

 coupled.
 If the fusion is happening not in the same pass, then some analysis is required to find the [consumer - `tensor.extract_slice` - producer] triple to perform the fusion.
-Keeping the subset computations separately from the "compute" ops not only improves readablity but also simplifies fusion, since we have a subset computation per operand and we can just specify what argument of the loop we want to fuse.
+Keeping the subset computations separately from the "compute" ops not only improves readability but also simplifies fusion, since we have a subset computation per operand and we can just specify what argument of the loop we want to fuse.